City of Merrill and Lincoln County Spring 2022 Election candidates

 Incumbent Paul Russell is running for District 1 Alderman unopposed.

-Michael J. Caylor, Jr. is running for District 2 Alderman unopposed.
-Current District 2 Alderman Steve Hass is running for Mayor.
+Michael J. Caylor, Jr. is running for District 2 Alderman unopposed, since the current District 2 Alderman Steve Hass is running for Mayor.

 Incumbent Rick Blake is running for District 3 Alderman unopposed.